sjbylo/poc-agent-based-installer/ocp-install-agent-based.md

+### Billi-release.sh script

-### Script to change the release image URL and OCP version in the openshift-install binary
+This script can build the installer from source and change the embedded release image URL and OCP version in the openshift-install binary.

 For this script to work, install the following.